ajantaju/F4FEVR/README.md

   - To remove/empty weapon from holster, hold Favorites button with empty hands over the holster sphere until a big buzz informs that holster is empty and ready for a different weapon.
 - Virtual chems:
   - With your left hand pick up stimpaks from your left ear and stab em in your right hand!
 Inhale all accidentally picked up jets!
- - Join the [F4FEVR Discord](https://discord.gg/Mn8FPYtGCK) for terrible support.
+ - Join the [F4FEVR Discord](https://discord.gg/Mn8FPYtGCK) for terrible support and customization tips.
  - Fork and do your own version of this!
 Also please fix my load order.

 ## Testing Phase